Safety

 • No loose parts.

-• Throttle cable must return to initial position when pulled.
+• The throttle cable must return to its initial position when pulled.

 Interior